Couples and Family Therapy (CFT)

 Examines evidence-based practices for parenting children and adolescents, including trauma-focused parenting strategies.

 CFT 615.
-Introduction to Marriage Family Therapy.
+Introduction to Couples and Family Therapy.
 3 Credits.

-Surveys the distinct disciplines of marriage and family therapy.
+Surveys the distinct disciplines of couples and family therapy.

 CFT 616.
 Systems Theory Foundations.
 3 Credits.